Houston Lofts For Sale | Compare Every Loft For Sale in Houston

-That’s why the Texas Real Estate Commission (TREC) issues a different contract for condos and lofts because they are a different entity.
+Condos and lofts are a different entity, that’s why the Texas Real Estate Commission (TREC) issues a different contract for them.

 As such, it’s imperative to use a mortgage broker and Realtor who is familiar with the loft transactions to help you navigate the different buildings, association rules, restrictions, and covenants, potential deferred maintenance issues, historical real estate trends, resale potential, financing requirements, and closing processes for lofts and condos.